-Intel® Pentium 4® and Celeron® CPU requires larger heatsink and cooling fan.
-Thermal grease between the CPU and the heatsink is also needed to improve heat transfer.
+Intel[®] Pentium[®]4 CPU requires larger heatsink and cooling fan.
+Thermal grease between the CPU and the heatsink is also needed to improve heat dissipation.
 Make sure that the CPU and the heatsink are securely fastened and in good contact with each other.
-For proper installation, please kindly refer to the instruction manuals of vendors of CPU fan and heatsink.
+Then connect the CPU fan to the CPU_FAN connector (CPU_FAN1, see pages 7 and 8, No. 3).
+For proper installation, please kindly refer to the instruction manuals of the CPU fan and heatsink vendors.